jasonzissman/jasonzissman.github.io/_posts/2019-05-25-taking-on-accessibility.markdown

 ## Where do we start?

-Over the next blog entries, I will detail the path from the beginning (no support whatsoever!) to complete accessibility compliance.
+Over the next blog entries, I will detail the path from the beginning (no accessibility support whatsoever) to complete accessibility compliance.
 I will cover process change, team education, and specific technical considerations.